octophetus/Resume/_posts/2022-06-07-anonymous-functions-in-python.markdown

 {% highlight Python %}
 nums = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 new_list = [i for i in nums if i % 3 == 0]
 {% endhighlight %}

 In the example list comprehension above, we are saying create a new list, then make a new number for each number in the list nums if that number in nums is divisible by 3.
 So we ditch the pre-made function and do it in line.

+Alternatively, we can also do a list comprehension where we refer to a function that we have already defined, for example:
+{% highlight Python %}
+def is_multiple_of_three(x):
+    return x % 3 == 0

+nums = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+new_list = [i for i in nums if is_multiple_of_three(i)]
+{% endhighlight %}

+In the example list comprehension above, we are saying to add elements to the new_list for each element in nums, only if each number is "whatever-the-function-says".

 **#Using Anonymous Functions**